qpdf/qpdf/manual/cli.rst

    The following values for :samp:`{parameter}` are available:

-   - :samp:`none`: do not attempt to decode any streams
+   - :samp:`none`: do not attempt to decode any streams.
+This is the default with :qpdf:ref:`--json-output`.

    - :samp:`generalized`: decode streams filtered with supported generalized filters: ``/LZWDecode``, ``/FlateDecode``, ``/ASCII85Decode``, and ``/ASCIIHexDecode``.
 We define generalized filters as those to be used for general-purpose compression or encoding, as opposed to filters specifically designed for image data.
+This is the default.

    - :samp:`specialized`: in addition to generalized, decode streams with supported non-lossy specialized filters; currently this is